907sjl/moving-rates-bokeh/README.md

 ## Background
 One way to measure access to care is timeliness.
 Long delays to see a healthcare provider can speak to availability issues, either a lack of resources or inefficiencies that result in a less than optimal conversion of referrals into appointments.
 Long delays can also speak to accommodation issues or accessibility issues if patients have difficulty attending their scheduled appointments.
-This project is an example of visualizing moving process rates using the sample data for [this example report](https://907sjl.github.io/referrals-bokeh/) of referral process timings for specialty clinics.
+This project is an example of visualizing moving process rates using the sample data from [this example report](https://907sjl.github.io/referrals-bokeh/) of referral process timings for specialty clinics.

 Moving rates work well for ambulatory clinics, especially when the volume of visits is sometimes low or not consistent.
-Rates of process completion are already an average and so the moving rate approach avoids calculating an average of an average with across inconsistent denominators such as the number of visits in a day or other period.
+Rates of process completion are already an average and so the moving rate approach avoids calculating an average of an average across inconsistent denominators such as the number of visits in a day or other period.

 ## Technology Stack
-This is a simple Bokeh app compared to the report example.
+This is a simple Bokeh app example that uses a Python server.
 It creates a few visuals and widgets with data but relies on Bokeh's built-in application server features to create the HTML layout and serve the application.

 <img src="images/tech_stack.svg?raw=true" width="582" height="192" alt="SVG image: technology stack"/>